G4Q95/AutoShortsWebApp/DEVELOPMENT_WORKFLOW.md

    - Never commit code that doesn't pass linting checks
    - Address formatting issues before code reviews

+6. **API Documentation Maintenance**
+   - Document all API changes in Swagger UI using FastAPI decorators
+   - Include detailed descriptions for all endpoints, parameters, and responses
+   - Add request and response examples for every endpoint
+   - Organize endpoints with appropriate tags
+   - Test documentation by using the Swagger UI interactive interface
+   - Update documentation before submitting code for review
+   - Follow standards in `docs/API_DOCUMENTATION_GUIDE.md`
+   - Ensure all error responses are documented
+   - Use proper status codes and consistent response formats
+   - Validate that OpenAPI schema generation works correctly

 ## Release Management

 1. **Release Planning**